tanmaypanat/osmo_api/README.md

 - To clear db while starting the application go to the app/main.py and uncomment drop_db in on_startup

+- for running unit tests, simply run pytest -v from osmo_api folder it should collect and run multiple tests

 # Design Decisions
 (reasoning explained further)